latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 ```

-### 6. Calculating Root Emissions
+### 6. Calculating Root Proportion

-The [Root Subnet](../resources/glossary.md#root-subnetsubnet-zero) emission system determines how much of each subnet's emissions flows back to TAO holders that have staked into subnet zero, the root subnet.
+The root proportion on each subnet determines how much of the dividends (41% of ALPHA emissions) are being sold for each block and being distributed to stakers on root.

 $$
 \text{root\_proportion} = \frac{\text{root\_tao} \times \text{tao\_weight}}{\text{root\_tao} \times \text{tao\_weight} + \text{alpha\_issuance}}